 “The changes in the Chinese market have caused fluctuations in the volumes of meat exported by Argentina, but undoubtedly the main change has been in prices”, says Mario Ravettino, President of the Consortium of Argentine Meat Exporters.
 “The price of frozen boneless meats exported to China decreased by 34% if we compare the prices of October to the ones at the end of last year.”

-Negative long-term implications post-Covid-19
+Negative long-term implications post-Covid-19 in China

 China’s suspicions over food imports show no signs of abating, with the latest coronavirus case involving Brazilian beef reported as recently as January 3.